(Estimated reading time 3 minutes)

 Here is what made it good.

 2. The struggles gave me lots of opportunity for courage.
+We can use our anger and frustration to fuel courageous change.
+“Anger is the prelude to courage” Eric Hoffer.

 4. Most significantly, it made me realize that I always have a choice and that is powerful.